Investors shun pound as Brexit concerns dominate

 Latest weekly futures data reveals investors have trimmed back some of their short bets against the currency.

-"Yes, there has been a rally this week in the pound but to take exposure in the currency when there is so much of a headline risk attached to it may be tricky," Mr Schubert said.
+"Yes, there was a rally last week in the pound but to take exposure in the currency when there is so much of a headline risk attached to it may be tricky," Mr Schubert said.

-On a 10-year average of its historical trade-weighted valuation the pound is undervalued by more than 10 per cent, according to Bank of England data.
+On a 10-year average of its historical trade-weighted valuation, the pound is undervalued by more than 10 per cent, according to Bank of England data.
+REUTERS